Moeinich/Public-Scripts/README.md

 I encourage anyone to feel free to contribute with fixes and or additions

 **Scripts currently in the making:**
 - [ ] AIO Miner - Goal is to support every useful mining location with dropping & banking support.
-Initial testing is done on f2p spots
+- [ ] Public Alcher - Currently only supports High Alching and is its only job ;-)